Here's how Apple's Siri speaker could defeat Amazon Echo and Google Home

 The sources say the speaker will be louder and ‘reproduce sound more crisply’ than the Echo and Google Home, neither of which are too hot as standalone speakers.

-The company is also looking to tailor the audio to users’ living environments by adding sensors to measure room accoustics, according to today’s piece.
+The company is also looking to tailor the audio to users’ living environments by adding sensors to measure room acoustics, according to today’s piece.

 If today's report proves accurate.
-Apple will also embrace third-party services through the Siri-controlled speaker, as is did within iOS 10 last year.
+Apple will also embrace third-party services through the Siri-controlled speaker, as it did within iOS 10 last year.
 Users will be able to book an Uber or send WhatsApp messages, the report suggests.

-In another interesting note, according to the report, Inventec, the company behind the recent release of AirPods are said to be in charge of the production here.
+In another interesting note, according to the report, Inventec, the company behind the recent release of AirPods is said to be in charge of the production.

 Has the delay in entering the market allowed Apple to get this release just right?
 Share your thoughts in the comments below.